 Master of Tennis

-In July 2011, the PTR Master of Tennis – Performance received accreditation from NCACE – the National Council on Accreditation of Coaching Education (a division of APHERD).
+Tennis – has received accreditation from NCACE – the National Council on Accreditation of Coaching Education (a division of SHAPE).

 It is a mixture of online learning and home study (using the PTR/LMS website), together with four (4) day face to face modules of tutor

 led lecture room and on-court work with players.
 A maximum of 16 coaches will be accepted for each MOT program which must be completed